 Windom Area Health takes pride in being the founder and creator of the Feel Awesome campaign.
 “As a hospital, we see our role in improving community health and wellbeing and wanted a fun and fresh brand to help us drive that.
 Feel Awesome should be viewed as our community wellness brand, not just a hospital initiative”, notes Emily Masters, Chief Human Relations Officer for the hospital.
 The Feel Awesome program is seeking restaurants, fitness centers, non-profits, sporting clubs, grocers', etc. to help co-promote healthy living and well-being.

-If you are interested in partnering with the “Feel Awesome” campaign, or seeking ways to discover how your business can become healthier, please contact Amber Hughes at 507-831-0671.
+If you are interested in partnering with the “Feel Awesome” campaign, or seeking ways to discover how your business can become healthier, please contact Jessica Schmit at 507-831-0671.

 To positively impact and improve the overall health and well-being of the communities we serve.

 Develop services and build strong partnerships with our community that emphasize and promote overall health and well-being, focusing on: